amenadiel/google-maps-documentation/docs/DirectionsRequest.md

 **Type:**  Array<[DirectionsWaypoint](https://github.com/amenadiel/google-maps-documentation/blob/master/docs/DirectionsWaypoint.md)\>

 Array of intermediate waypoints.
-Directions will be calculated from the origin to the destination by way of each waypoint in this array.
-The maximum allowed waypoints is 8, plus the origin, and destination.
-Premium Plan customers are allowed 23 waypoints, plus the origin, and destination.
+Directions are calculated from the origin to the destination by way of each waypoint in this array.
+See the [developer's guide](https://developers.google.com/maps/documentation/javascript/directions#UsageLimits) for the maximum number of waypoints allowed.
 Waypoints are not supported for transit directions.
 Optional.